Skip to content

 There are Python packages that you can use to directly access JPL ephemerides of the Solar System bodies rather than going through the JPL Horizons website.

 To do this you will first need to install several packages.
-If you are using Anaconda, the astropy package should be already install, but if not you can install it via the Anaconda Navigator.
+If you are using Anaconda, the astropy package should already be installed, but if not you can install it via the Anaconda Navigator.
 After opening Anaconda Navigator, in the left-hand border panel click on "Environments".
 In the panel containing the search box with "Search Environments" make sure you are clicked on the "base (root)" environment (this is the environment that VS Code uses by default).
 In the furthest right panel, click on the dropdown menu containing "Installed" and select "All" to see available packages.
 Then in the "Search Packages" search box type "astropy". astropy should be listed as an installable package, so click the check box next to it and click "Apply" in the bottom right-hand corner.
 This should install astropy (it may take a minute or two).

 The following additional packages are required, but are not available through the Anaconda Navigator: